 Seasonal adjustment is a statistical technique that attempts to measure and remove the influences of predictable seasonal patterns to reveal how employment and unemployment change from month to month.

-Over the year, the size of the Nation's labor force, the levels of employment and unemployment, and other measures of labor market activity undergo sharp fluctuations due to seasonal events including changes in weather, harvests, major holidays, and the opening and closing of schools.
-Because these seasonal events follow a more or less regular pattern each year, their influence on statistical trends can be eliminated by adjusting the statistics from month to month.
-These adjustments make it easier to observe the cyclical, long term trend and other nonseasonal movements in the series.
-In evaluating changes in a seasonally adjusted series, it is important to note that seasonal adjustment is an approximation and initial adjustment must be based on experience.
+Over the course of a year, the size of the labor force and levels of employment and unemployment undergo fluctuations due to seasonal events including changes in weather, harvests, major holidays, and school schedules.
+Because these seasonal events follow a more or less regular pattern each year, their influence on statistical trends can be eliminated by seasonally adjusting the statistics from month to month.
+These seasonal adjustments make it easier to observe the cyclical, underlying trend, and other non-seasonal movements in the series.

 The LAUS program uses times-series models to produce employment and unemployment estimates for the states and the District of Columbia, census regions and divisions, and a handful of large substate areas and their respective balance-of-state areas.
 These models decompose into trend, cycle, and irregular components.
 The trend component is then smoothed using a Trend-Cycle Cascade Filter.
 The resulting smoothed seasonally adjusted estimates are analyzed in the monthly Regional and State Employment and Unemployment news release and published in the BLS time-series database.